Catalog Changes and Time Limit for Completing Degree

-File the Form by the early spring if you anticipate an October or December degree completion date; or by early fall if you anticipate a March, May or July degree completion date.
+File the form by the early spring if you anticipate an October or December degree completion date; or by early fall if you anticipate a March, May or July degree completion date.
 You may not declare candidacy for degree earlier than one year prior to your anticipated degree completion term.
-The graduation processing fee will be automatically charged to your account ($75 undergraduate Day Campus candidates). *Graduation fees only apply to Day Programs only.
+The graduation processing fee* will be automatically charged to your account ($75 undergraduate Day Campus candidates). *Graduation fees only apply to Day Programs only.

 Submission of the Declaration of Candidacy for Degree Form indicates your request for approval to graduate; submission alone does not guarantee approval.
 Your advisor will notify you of the results of your request approximately four weeks from the day you submit your declaration of candidacy.

 Main Campus Commencement Ceremony Participation

 In order to participate in a commencement ceremony, you must be approved to graduate (see above), and submit an Application for Commencement Ceremony Form prior to the application deadline for your chosen ceremony.
 The form is located on CougarTrack in the “Academics” drop-down of the top links bar.
 The Application for Commencement Ceremony is also available within the Declaration of Candidacy for Degree Form, which you can access by answering “yes” to the question posed to you by the Form: “Would you like to order your cap and gown now?”
 There are no fees associated with application for commencement ceremony.